 Montessori classrooms are designed to encourage student independence.
 Engaging, beautiful materials inspire our students as they progress from concrete, hands-on learning to abstract concepts.
-In our child-focused environment, teachers introduce lessons when students are ready for them, then the children proceed at their own pace through work that s their understanding.
+In our child-focused environment, teachers introduce lessons when students are ready for them, then the children proceed at their own pace.
 Students have the freedom to choose where to work, be it at tables or on mats on the floor, and have the benefit of uninterrupted time to complete their lessons.

 Freedom Within Limits

 The Montessori classroom balances freedom with responsibility.